SAKTHIKOUSIK/SingleTon/README.md

 🔸 Ensures consistency and state management across the app.
 🔸 Helps maintain thread safety in concurrent environments.

-⚙️ Where is Singleton Used?
+⚙️ Where is Singleton Used?[singleton design pattern.pdf](https://github.com/user-attachments/files/23107508/singleton.design.pattern.pdf)

 Commonly used for:
 🔸 Configuration managers where only one config object should exist.
 🔸 Logging systems to handle logs in a unified way.